What Happens If U.S. Reopens Too Fast? Documents Show Federal Coronavirus Projections

 The power of social distancing

-President Donald Trump on April 16 unveiled step-by-step guidelines for states to allow normal life to resume, including gradually reducing social distancing measures.
+President Trump on April 16 unveiled step-by-step guidelines for states to allow normal life to resume, including gradually reducing social distancing measures.
 Decisions about when and how to do that will require up-to-date scientific knowledge about how the virus spreads — the type of information outlined in the HHS documents.
 Several states, including Florida and Texas, already are easing some restrictions.

 "Reopening the US will be a careful, data-driven, county-by-county approach," Robert Redfield, the director of the Centers for Disease Control and Prevention, said in a tweet last week.